 Step 1: Set The Right Tone With A Custom Colour Scheme

-In the digital world today, almost everyone has access to free graphic design tools and software.
+Today, almost everyone has access to free graphic design tools like a drag-and-drop editor and software in the digital world.
 Unfortunately, the increased access to free tools has also led to more poorly designed infographics.

 Your goal is to reach the audience at the right time with the right message, but a poorly designed infographic will undermine that.

-You probably know that creating any artwork, like a design for your website or a social media post, is a process that needs to follow basic principles.
+You probably know that creating any artwork, including good design for your website, like a design for your website, a blog post, or a social media post, is a process that needs to follow basic principles.

-Colour is a crucial characteristic that contributes to the overall style and tone of an infographic.
-By customising your colour schemes, you can tailor the tone and the mood of your infographics to fit the theme of the content.
+Colour is a crucial characteristic contributing to an infographic’s overall style and tone.
+By customising your colour schemes or choosing a well-thought-out colour palette, you can tailor the tone, mood, and design elements of your infographics to fit the theme of the content.
 This ensures your graphic is relevant to the rest of your content.

-Colours are strongly rooted in emotions.
-Specific colour schemes are capable of provoking emotions and communicating ideas on a subconscious level.
+Colours are firmly rooted in emotions.
+Specific colour schemes can provoke feelings and communicate ideas on a subconscious level.

-When creating professional infographics, try to stick with greens, blues, and greys.
+When creating a professional infographic, try to stick with greens, blues, and greys.
 Don’t forget to keep the text white or black for the best readability.

 Challenge With Typography

-When there are thousands of fonts available, choosing the right one for your infographic can be challenging.
-And, font selection is one of the least considered aspects of infographic design.
+When thousands of fonts are available, choosing the right one for your infographic template can be challenging.
+And font selection is one of the least considered aspects of infographic design.

 Choosing fonts for an infographic starts with considering the overall theme.
 Are you trying to convey a serious or playful tone?
 Remember to also think about your target audience and the infographic’s intent.
-If your goal is to share data, you will undoubtedly want to make the infographic look as professional as possible.
+If your goal is to share data, you will undoubtedly want to make the infographic look professional.

 It helps to look at other infographics to consider how you should think about the thematic design.

-Creating a font palette is going to keep your design compatible and improve the look of your infographic.
+Creating a font palette will keep your design compatible and improve your infographic look.
 You will also need to find fonts that work well together and utilise them in different parts of your infographic.

-Many designers and marketers interested in creating great graphics will use infographic templates that are often come with their own set of icons.
-Using suitable icons can make a massive difference in how your infographic is received.
-On the other hand, using the wrong kind of icon will jeopardise your message.
+Many graphic designers and marketers interested in creating great graphics will use infographic templates that often come with their own set of icons.
+Using suitable icons on your infographic template can significantly affect how your infographic is received.
+On the other hand, using the wrong icon will jeopardise your message.

-Small icons that are proportionate to the text are a much better way to layout infographics design.
-They need to relate to your text without overshadowing it.
+Small icons proportionate to the text are a vital part of a great infographic and are a better way to layout infographics design.
+They need to relate to your text without overshadowing them.

 Icons should be paired with the text in infographics; for instance, if your graphic is about a topic like high poverty rates, you will use monochrome icons instead of colourful cartoon icons.
-It is also recommended you use simple shapes to create borders and backgrounds around icons.
+You also recommend using simple shapes to create borders and backgrounds around icons.
 It is also suggested that you:

-- Find icons of the same style that will centre on the theme of the infographic.
+- Find icons of the same style that will centre on the theme of the infographic template.

 - Use a single icon colour to pull them together.